ballerina-platform/ballerina-dev-website/learn/tooling-guide/visual-studio-code-extension/run-and-debug/run-and-debug.md

 <br/>

->**Info:** You can debug a simple ballerina program even without the `launch.json` configurations file, but it is not possible to manage launch configurations and set up advanced debugging.
+>**Info:** You can debug a Ballerina program without generating the `launch.json` configurations file, but it is not possible to manage launch configurations and set up advanced debugging.

+### Ballerina launch.json attributes

 The auto-generated `launch.json` file consists of three main configurations, namely, `Ballerina Debug`, `Ballerina Test` and `Ballerina Remote`.
 Each configuration supports different attributes, and those attributes can be identified with the help of IntelliSense suggestions (`⌃Space`).

-### Ballerina launch.json attributes

-There are many `launch.json` attributes to help and support different types of ballerina debugging scenarios.
-All the available attributes can be identified with the help of IntelliSense suggestions (`⌃Space`).

 The following attributes are mandatory for all configurations.